malahx/StockRT/README.md

 #### What is it ?

-StockRT is a ModuleManager config file which add the possibility to use the RemoteTech mod without the RemoteTech parts.
+StockRT is a ModuleManager config file which adds the possibility to use the RemoteTech mod without the additional parts to save precious memory.

 This config file requires RemoteTech v1.5.1 and ModuleManager v2.5.X.

 #### What is it modify on RemoteTech ?

-- All the commands pods can communicate to 100 km, all probes have been tweaked to communicate of 100 to 3 000 km (for replace Reflectron DP-10),
+- All the commands pods can communicate to 100 km, and all probes have been tweaked to communicate from 100 to 3000 km (replacement for Reflectron DP-10),
-- Communotron 16 can communicate to 5 000 km (such as the Communotron 32),
+- Communotron 16 can communicate to 5000 km (like the Communotron 32),
-- Comms DTS-M1 has not been tweaked, as in the RemoteTech mod it can communicate to 50 Mm,
+- Comms DTS-M1 has not been tweaked, can communicate to 50 Mm like normal
-- Communotron 88-88 can communicate to 400 Gm (such as the Reflectron GX-128),
+- Communotron 88-88 can communicate to 400 Gm (like the Reflectron GX-128),
-- PassiveAntenna is unlocked in survivability,
+- PassiveAntenna Node is unlocked in Survivability,
-- All RemoteTech parts can't be accessed on the editor and for a new savegame or a stock savegame, if you want, you can delete the parts folder of RemoteTech.
+- All RemoteTech parts can't be accessed on the editor.
+If you don't use them on your savegame, you can delete the parts folder from RemoteTech.

 #### How to install it ?